 There has been continued vandalism to the park restrooms so the city will have them open as follows:

-For summer months (March-October) Open from 8:00am to 4:30pm Monday thru Friday and weekends during the day while city employee is on duty.
+For summer months (April-October) Open from 8:00am to 4:30pm Monday thru Friday and weekends during the day while city employee is on duty.

 Anyone reserving the park will be issued keys for the restrooms and will be their responsibility to make sure they are locked when finished.